Toxic Furniture Flame Retardant Chemicals Found in Americans

 Rachel Gibson, Director of the Safer Chemicals Program at Health Care Without Harm, commented:

 "We are pleased to see furniture manufacturers taking steps to remove flame retardants from their products as a result of California's new flammability standard.
 In support of the Healthier Hospitals Initiative, five major health systems have pledged to buy furniture without these toxic chemicals."
 Those systems include Advocate Health Care, Beaumont Health System, Hackensack University Medical Center, Kaiser Permanente, and University Hospitals.

 In addition to asking companies for flame retardant-free sofas at retailers like IKEA and Williams-Sonoma, which will begin selling these products early next year, consumers can also reduce their risk by cleaning surfaces with a wet cloth or mop and vacuuming with a HEPA filter, as these chemicals are emitted into the air and collect in the dust.
 Consumers can skip foam padding under carpets or request padding without flame retardants.
 People should also discard deteriorating foam, as it likely sheds more chemicals.

 Senator Schumer recently introduced the Children and Firefighters Protection Act of 2014 (S.2811).

-The study was funded by the National Institute of Environmental Health Sciences, The New York Community Trust, the Fine Fund, and Art beCAUSE Breast Cancer Foundation.
+The study was funded by the National Institute of Environmental Health Sciences, The New York Community Trust, the Fine Fund, and the Art beCAUSE Breast Cancer Foundation.
 Silent Spring Institute is a scientific research organization that studies links between the environment and women's health - www.silentspring.org

-2Source/Reference: Silent Spring Institute (silentspring.org).
+Toxic Furniture Flame Retardant Chemicals Found in Americans | Silent Spring Institute (silentspring.org).
 Disabled World makes no warranties or representations in connection therewith.
 Content may have been edited for style, clarity or length.